DeedClaim

 No. The Montana Uniform Real Property Transfer on Death Act is clear that a TOD deed is effective without notice or delivery to or acceptance by the beneficiary during the owner’s life.26

 Yes.
 The Montana Uniform Real Property Transfer on Death Act does not limit an owner’s ability to mortgage property.
-The property rights left to a beneficiary in a TOD deed are “subject to” any mortgages that exist at the owner’s death.27 If the owner sells the property, the beneficiary receives nothing.
+The property rights left to a beneficiary in a TOD deed are “subject to” any mortgages that exist at the owner’s death.27 The beneficiary receives nothing if the owner sells the property.

 Yes.
 To be valid, a Montana TOD deed must be recorded before the owner’s death in the public records in the Office of the County Clerk and Recorder of the county where the property is located.28 Failure to record the deed makes it invalid.

-Can a Montana TOD Deed Be Signed by an Agent under a Power of Attorney?
+Can an agent sign a Montana TOD deed under a power of attorney?

 Under the Montana Uniform Real Property Transfer on Death Act, a TOD deed: